vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-listrak-pixel.md

 // end Listrak
 ```

-:warning: Make sure to replace `'LISTRAK-MERCHANT-ID'` in the second-to-last line with your Listrak Merchant ID.
+> ⚠️ Make sure to replace `'LISTRAK-MERCHANT-ID'` in the second-to-last line with your Listrak Merchant ID.
 No other customizations are needed.

 ## Listrak Data Integration